mxriverlynn/Albacore/README.markdown

 **Step 2:** Install Required Dependencies

+You will need the Bundler gem installed, to install the other albacore dependencies

+> gem install bundler

-In your local clone of albacore, run the "install_dependencies.rb" script:
+In your local clone of albacore, run bundler

-> ruby install_dependencies.rb
+> bundle install

-This will install all of the gem dependencies that you need, to build the albacore gem.
+This will install all of the gem dependencies that you need to build the albacore gem and add your own contributions to albacore.

 **Step 3:** Build the gem

 In your local clone of albacore, use the jeweler rake tasks to build the latest version of the albacore code into a gem.

-> rake jeweler:gemspec
->
-> rake jeweler:build
+> rake jeweler:gemspec jeweler:build

 this will produce an 'albacore-#.#.#.gem' file in the 'pkg' folder, where '#.#.#' is the version number.
 For example 'albacore-0.1.2.gem'.